 FROZEN VEGGIES – A bag of frozen mixed vegetables, thawed.
 Just leave them on the counter for about 30 minutes.
 I use the classic carrot, peas, green beans mix.

-- Veggie Chopper – I love this thing & it makes chopping onions so easy.
+- Veggie Chopper – I love this thing & it makes chopping onions (& other veggies) so easy.

 - Pie Plate – I love this simple, classic set.